Avantika2121/Clothing-App/README.md

 **Item Model**

-1. As a User, I should be able to create an item based on a category, season and gender.
+1. As a User, I should be able to create an item and assign a category, season and gender.
+2. As a User, I should be able to get an item based on its Id.
+3. As a User, I should be able to get a list of all items.
-2. As a User, I should be able to update an item.
+4. As a User, I should be able to update an item.
-3. As a User, I should be able delete an item.
+5. As a User, I should be able delete an item.
-4. As a User, I should be able to get an item or items based on a category.
+6. As a User, I should be able to filter item based on its Category, Gender and Season.

 **Category Model**